Last modified: Nov. 28, 2024, 1:45 p.m.

 The eggs are oviposited singly or up to three in crevices in dead bark and covered with perianal hairs.

-The caterpillars construct silken tubes containing frass and feed from these tubes from June–July, hibernating till January to April.
+The caterpillars construct silken tubes containing frass and feed from these tubes from June–July, hibernating from January to April.
 The duration of the larval stage depends much on the mildness or severity of the winter.

-Pupation takes place in the larval feeding place from January till May.
+Pupation takes place in the larval feeding place from January till May

-One generation a year: from the end of April till June.
+One generation a year from the end of April till June.

 Woodland, gardens, parks, old hedgerows where dead wood is present.